 What do they propose you do in the meantime?

 Tell them what you want!
 Don't leave to them to guess.

-Contact your GP and social worker to ensure they know about the closure and to discuss other support options that can be put in place.
-Again - tell them what you want.
-You may also want to request an updated Carer's Assessment - given the change in your circumstances.
+Ensure they know about the closure and to discuss other support options that can be put in place.
+Again - tell them what we want.
+We may also want to request an updated Carer's Assessment - given the change in our circumstances.

-It's a tired circle of finding support, fighting for access to support, only to have the support then removed.
+It's a tiring finding support, fighting for access to support, only to have the support then removed.
 It can make us weary, when we've been here before and are going through it again.
-Take some comfort from knowing our community is made up of carers that 'get it'.
+Take some comfort from knowing our community is made up of unpaid carers that 'get it'.